-I am a writer, translator and editor based in Norfolk, England.
-Since finishing a degree in Russian in 2007 my work has been connected with Russia, Central Asia, the Caucasus and Eastern Europe.
+I am a writer, translator and analyst based in Norwich, England.
+Since finishing a degree in Russian in 2007 I have worked and travelled in Russia, Central Asia, the Caucasus and Eastern Europe.
 If you know a company or organisation that may be interested in working with me, please feel free to get in touch.

 For three years as a market analyst in the wine & spirits industry I travelled to 11 countries – Russia, Kazakhstan, Uzbekistan, Kyrgyzstan, Ukraine, Georgia, Armenia, Azerbaijan, Bulgaria, Greece and Turkey – to meet with 80 alcohol companies, and put together analytical reports about consumer trends.
 I have travelled a lot in these places, and understand their cultures and histories.